‘Sustainable floristry’ vs ‘sustainable florist’

 This definition gives us our goal, and our boundaries.
 But it doesn’t tell us how to get there.

 The problem is that our understanding of the actions that give rise to a state of ‘sustainability’ is only just emerging.
 We are all on a journey to identify what ‘sustainable floristry’ means in a practical and commercial sense.
-But, given advances and changes in sustainability theory, carbon emissions and the development of new floristry products, it is unlikely that we will work it out it in the near future.
+And, given advances and changes in sustainability theory, carbon emissions and the development of new floristry products, it is unlikely that we will work it out it in the near future.

 To really nail down sustainable floristry, we need to account for the specific circumstances of each different action, process, and choice.